-We take enforcement action to require people, businesses and organisations to meet their legal obligations when requirements are not followed.
+We may take enforcement action to compel people, businesses and public authorities to meet their legal obligations when requirements are not followed.
 Enforcement may include addressing the non-compliance, fixing the problem and treating the harm.

-- We enforce the risk-based licensing framework to make sure we identify and target the highest environmental risks. - We issue prevention notices to prevent harm, clean-up notices to reduce harm and stop work orders to prevent further harm. - We require some businesses and organisations that have an environment protection licence to complete pollution studies and pollution reduction programs.
-These help us understand and reduce the environmental impacts of certain activities. - When necessary, we will use the full force of the law and may prosecute people, businesses and organisations (refer to our Prosecution Guidelines) - this could include penalties, court orders or civil proceedings.
+- We enforce the risk-based licensing framework to make sure we identify and target the highest environmental risks. - We issue prevention notices to prevent harm, clean-up notices to reduce harm and stop-work orders to prevent breaches. - We require some businesses and public authorities that have an environment protection licence to complete pollution studies and pollution reduction programs.
+These help us understand and reduce the environmental impacts of certain activities. - When necessary, we will use the full force of the law and may prosecute people, businesses and public authorities (refer to our Prosecution Guidelines).
+This could involve penalties, court orders or civil proceedings.